mrworf/photoframe/README.md

 If photoframe is unable to use the sensor, it "usually" gives you helpful hints.
 Check the `/var/log/syslog` file for `frame.py` entries.

+## Annoyed with the LED showing on the TCS34725 board from Adafruit?

+Just ground the LED pin (for example by connecting it to Pin 9 on your RPi3)

 ## Ambient powersave?

 Yes, using the same sensor, you can set a threshold and duration, if the ambient light is below said threshold for the duration, it will trigger